 The laboratory must show a willingness to meet the client's needs.

-The laboratory (both the analytical and administrative areas) should appear organized.
+The laboratory (both the analytical and administrative areas) must appear organized.

 The analytical staff must be knowledgeable about the services to be provided.
 At least one person (supervisor or analyst) must be experienced in performing all activities on the proposed scope of work.